NathanHarding/Covid.jl/README.md

 ## Next

-1. Model6: age = generate_age(age_distribution)
-2. Model7: Contact structure from age and ABS-like data
+- Contact structure from age and ABS-like data
-3. Model8: Define and impose social distancing regimes.
+- Define and impose social distancing regimes.
-4. Model9: Solve for parameters.
+- Solve for parameters.
-5. Model10: Add other risk factors such as diabetic status, hypertension, BMI, etc.
+- Add other risk factors such as diabetic status, hypertension, BMI, etc.